froger-me/unify-wpml-comments/readme.txt

 == Description ==

 This plugin merges comments lists for all the languages.
 When active, each post displays all the related comments, including Custom Post types.
-It is compatible with Woocommerce product reviews - it re-calculates the product rating average taking into account the reviews for all languages.
+It is compatible with WooCommerce product reviews - it re-calculates the product rating average taking into account the reviews for all languages.

 == Installation ==